 Meet the opposition | Bournemouth

-As Swansea City get set to host Bournemouth at the Swansea.com Stadium on Tuesday night (7.45pm), we take a closer look at the Cherries.
+As Swansea City prepare to face Bournemouth in the FA Cup, we take a closer look at the Cherries.

 What's their story?